 It is popularly known as the Venice of the East, and the city’s waterways and historic attractions help it earn that moniker.
 The Buddhist temples are a must-visit – they are movingly beautiful.

 Apart from that, the city offers a lot of variety in food which can be explored through the waterways by boat.
-If you are a bachelor or bachelorette then this city is for you to explore everything that you have not explored yet, especially the spas and (ahem) massages!
-Famously, accommodation and food are both quite cheap in Bangkok and public transport and taxis are just pennies.
+If you are a bachelor or bachelorette, then this city is for you to explore everything that you have not explored yet, especially the spas and (ahem) massages!
+Locations and food are cheap in Bangkok, and public transport and taxis are just pennies.

 See Related: Best Places to Visit in Thailand